farmdawgnation/kafka-hawk/README.md

 * `BOOTSTRAP_SERVERS` — (required) The bootstrap servers setting for hawk
 * `GROUP_ID` - (optional) The group id, defaults to "hawk"
 * `SASL_CONFIG` - (optional) The SASL config if needed
+* `CLUSTER_NAME` - (optional) The custom name for this cluster (if any).
+  Useful for situations where multiple instances of Hawk are deployed to monitor different clusters.
+Defaults to "kafka".

 The application also has an optional feature that can report on the offset commit deltas.
 You have to enable this per consumer group because it requires